sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-floorplan/fiori-ios-scpms-floorplan.md

 ```

-Next let the `SupplierTableViewController.swift` class conforms to the `SAPFioriLoadingIndicator` protocol provided by the iOS Assistant generated code.
+Next let the `SupplierTableViewController.swift` class conforms to the `SAPFioriLoadingIndicator` protocol provided by the Assistant generated code.
 You can locate the protocol in the `Utils` group.

 ```Swift
 class SupplierTableViewController: UITableViewController, SAPFioriLoadingIndicator { ... }